Despite the odds being stacked against them, FC Bayern may still hold the "biggest advantage" heading into the second leg against PSG | Goal.com Canada

-In the 58th minute of the first leg against Paris Saint-Germain, FC Bayern found themselves 2–5 down.
-The Parc des Princes was buzzing, the Munich side seemed beaten, and the PSG players were "high-fiving each other as if they'd already won," sporting director Max Eberl noted.
-Yet Bayern roared back with remarkable resolve, pulling within 4–5, so everything remains up for grabs ahead of Wednesday's second leg.
+In the 58th minute of the first leg against Paris Saint-Germain, FC Bayern trailed 2–5.
+The Parc des Princes was buzzing, the Munich side looked beaten, and the PSG players were "high-fiving each other as if they'd already won," noted sporting director Max Eberl.
+Yet Bayern roared back with remarkable resolve, pulling within 4-5, so everything is up for grabs ahead of Wednesday's second leg.

 Translated by